Intrinsic Spin Nernst Effect and Chiral Edge Modes in van der Waals Ferromagnetic Insulators: Dzyaloshinskii-Moriya vs. Kitaev Interactions: Results

-\textit{(ii) Kitaev spin model --} Now, we shift our focus to the Kitaev spin model, Eq. (\ref{eq:H_Kitaev}), with OOP magnetization \cite{joshi}.
-The bulk magnon gap at the $K$ symmetry points and the chiral edge states, appearing inside the topological gap, are shown in \cref{fig:K_OOP}(a) and (b) in the presence of the applied temperatue gradient.
-Similarly to the DM spin model with OOP magnetization, the change in slope of the edge mode inside the bulk gap on the upper and lower edges demonstrates the chirality of the edge modes.
+Now, we shift our focus to the Kitaev spin model, Eq. (\ref{eq:H_Kitaev}), with OOP magnetization \cite{joshi}.
+The bulk magnon gap at the $K$ symmetry points and the chiral edge states, appearing inside the topological gap, are shown in \cref{fig:K_OOP}(a) and (b) in the presence of the applied temperature gradient.
+Similar to the DM spin model with OOP magnetization, the change in slope of the edge mode inside the bulk gap on the upper and lower edges demonstrates the chirality of the edge modes.

-In \cref{fig:K_OOP}(c) and (d), the nonequilibrium spin accumulation of opposite sign can be seen at the two transverse edges.
-However, the signal is much weaker compared to the DM model, see \cref{fig:DM_OOP}, although we have used the same Gilbert damping parameter and the same normalized temperature gradient, see \cref{sec:technicalDetails}.
+In \cref{fig:K_OOP}(c) and (d), nonequilibrium spin accumulations with opposite signs can be seen at the two transverse edges.
+However, the signal is much weaker compared to the DM model, see \cref{fig:DM_OOP}, although we have used the same Gilbert damping parameter and the same normalized temperature gradient (for technical details, see \cref{sec:technicalDetails}).
 This effect can be attributed to the nature of the Kitaev spin interaction that breaks $U(1)$ symmetry and does not conserve the spin angular momentum.
 This leads to a significant reduction in the spin coherence length of magnons.
 Consequently, spin accumulation at the edges is greatly suppressed.
 We conclude that while a chiral edge signal can exist in the Kitaev model, it is significantly suppressed compared to the DM model.